What is the Best Color for Sun Protection? Is there an optimal sun protection color?

 My shirt may not have been treated specially for sun blocking protection but the color and tight weave will do the trick.

 The other trick this shirt will provide is heat!
 If it were less tailored and had flared sleeves there might be some airflow for hot weather.

 The very factors I want in my shirts for cooler weather make them scooted to the back of the summertime closet.

 However, I am encouraged to know that they will help protect my skin in the winter when we have very high UV days.

-Realizing that for me and what I need to protect my skin, I will have a combination of items made of special finish fabrics.
+Realizing that for me and what I need to protect my skin, I have a combination of items made of special finish fabrics.

 When considering my purchases, I will look for sun protection labels.
 Those labels will receive a careful reading so I understand how to care for the garment.
 Sun protection garments are more expensive.
 I need to pay attention to my purchases.

-When that beautiful white shirt seems to be calling my name, I may need to ignore it and go for color with some hue to help absorb the UV rays.
+When that beautiful white shirt seems to be calling my name, I may need to ignore it and go for a color with some hue to help absorb the UV rays.

 Recognizing the importance of protecting my skin and slowing down the aging process, I aim to utilize a combination of items made from specially treated fabrics.

 What are you thinking about what you need?